celtera/libremidi/book/src/error-handling.md

 # Error handling

-The default error handling is done with exceptions.
+The default error handling in the real-time API is done with an error type inspired from the proposed [std::error](https://github.com/charles-salvia/std_error).
+It has the advantage of working correctly in a header-only library and easily allows to turn the error into an exception if needed, as well as getting back the original host API error code if any, for instance an ALSA or WinMM error code.

+## Error callbacks

-If exceptions are undesirable, it is also possible to set a callback function which will be invoked upon error, for the `midi_in` and `midi_out` classes.
+It is also possible to set a callback function which will be invoked upon error, for the `midi_in`, `observer` `midi_out` classes.

 (Some classes may still throw, such as when creating invalid MIDI messages with the `libremidi::message` helpers, or the `observer` classes).